mastodon/blog/content/posts/2018-07-05_Cage-the-Mastodon/index.md

 - abuse
 ---

 A year ago I wrote about Mastodon's [improvements over Twitter's lacking protections against abuse and harassment]({{< ref "posts/2017-03-03_Learning-from-Twitter-s-mistakes.md" >}}).
-Development in that area has not been standing still, and it's about time we do another comparison.
+Development in that area has not been standing still, and it's about time we do another comparison.<!--more-->

 First, a refresher on the fundamentals, which haven't changed: Mastodon is decentralized between independently-operated servers.
 These servers each have a separate admin, and possibly a moderation team, as well as their own code of conduct.
 From that follows that: